What It’s Like Raising Twins: Real Talk From Twin Moms - Baby Chick

 I don’t know about you, but I always thought it would be amazing to have twins.
 I dreamed of it and wished for it in every pregnancy but my fourth.
 And I’ve had a slight obsession with twins since I was old enough to understand what twins were — just ask my identical twin best friends.

 And I don’t think I’m the only one who believes that having twins would be cool!
 In fact, I think at least half of my friends growing up told me they wanted twins.
 And no joke, tonight, my clerk at Target randomly told me she wanted twins.
-Moral of the story – who doesn’t love twins?!
+The moral of the story – who doesn’t love twins?!

-So if you’re pregnant with twins, count yourself blessed!
+So, if you’re pregnant with twins, count yourself blessed!
 And lucky.
 Because not only does research that suggests twin moms are likely to live longer lives due to having strong genes, twins are growing in frequency — but they are still a rarity!1,2 However, there is good news for those ladies hoping to join the Twin Mom Club.

 Baby Chick, twins, twin mom, mom of multiples, life with twins